tardate/LittleArduinoProjects/README.md

-# 197 Little Arduino Projects
+# 198 Little Arduino Projects
-> Latest addition:sparkles: [WienBridgeAudioToneGenerator](./Electronics101/WienBridgeAudioToneGenerator) - fixed-frequency tone generator based on a Wien Bridge Oscillator
+> Latest addition:sparkles: [HallEffectSwitch](./Electronics101/HallEffectSwitch) - testing a Hall effect switch

 Just my collection of electronics projects, many involving an Arduino in one way or another.